-Pins MODEO and MODE1 are set to the correct value for the chosen oscillator frequency.
+Pins MODE0 and MODE1 are set to the correct value for the chosen oscillator frequency.
 The MODE settings are shown in the Oscillator section, Section 7.
 If you have a choice between two values, choose the value with the highest multiplier ratio since that will boot faster.
-1.5 Boot X0D01 has a 1K pull-up to VDDIOL (Section 8).
+I.5 Boot X0D01 has a 1K pull-up to VDDIOL (Section 8).
 The device is kept in reset for at least 1 ms after VDDIOL has reached its minimum level (Section 8).
 I.6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section H) If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section H).
-1.7 GPIO You have not mapped both inputs and outputs to the same multi-bit port. port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, after port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, after reset, pulled low or not connected (Section 8) port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, after reset, pulled low or not connected (Section 8) Multi device designs port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, after reset, pulled low or not connected (Section 8) Multi device designs this section if your design only includes a single XMOS device.
+I.7 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
+Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, after reset, pulled low or not connected (Section 8) 1.8 Multi device designs Skip this section if your design only includes a single XMOS device.
+One device is connected to a SPI flash for booting.
+Devices that boot from link have MODE2 grounded and MODE3 NC.
+These device must have link XLB connected to a device to boot from (see 8).
+If you included an XSYS header, you have included buffers for RST_N, TRST_N, TMS, TCK, MODE2, and MODE3 (Section G).